 🏅 Why this smoked tri-tip recipe is great

 - It has multi-dimensional flavor.
-While this tri-tip definitely has a smoked flavor, it also has a tremendous amount of flavor from the rub and basting sauce.
+While this tri-tip definitely has a smoked flavor, it also has a tremendous amount of flavor from the dry rub and basting sauce.

-- This isn’t your standard smoked meat recipe.
+- It's fast.
+This isn’t your standard smoked meat recipe.
 For cuts like brisket or pork shoulder, the temperature must be kept at a steady, low temperature for many hours whereas this recipe takes under an hour to smoke.

 - It’s great for serving a crowd.
 The ends get well done while the middle is more rare.
 Everyone gets what they like!

-👨🏻🍳 What is Tri-Tip?
+👨🏻🍳 What is tri-tip?

 We use inspiration from this recipe, and while it can be served the traditional way, we choose to serve it more as a thinly sliced steak dinner.
-Our favorite sides are twice-baked potato casserole, chopped salad, pan-fried corn, and easy dinner rolls.
-Maybe end the meal with these cast iron apple pie dessert biscuits or this buttermilk cake.
-A feast for sure!

 🐄 Ingredients